newrelic/terraform-provider-newrelic/website/docs/r/cloud_gcp_link_account.html.markdown

 ## Prerequisite

+To start receiving Google Cloud Platform (GCP) data with New Relic GCP integrations, connect your Google project to New Relic infrastructure monitoring.
+If you don't have one already, create a New Relic account.
+It's free, forever.

 Setup is required in GCP for this resource to work properly.
-The New Relic GCP integration can be set up to pull metrics from GCP services.
+The New Relic GCP integration can be done by creating a user account or a service account.

+A user with Project IAM Admin role is needed to add the service account ID as a member in your GCP project.

+In the GCP project IAM & admin, the service account must have the Project Viewer role and the Service Usage Consumer role or, alternatively, a custom role.

-Using a metric stream to New Relic is the preferred way to integrate with GCP.
-Follow the [steps outlined here](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/gcp-integration-metrics) to set up a metric stream.
+Follow the [steps outlined here](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/connect-google-cloud-platform-services-new-relic) to set up a metric stream.

-To pull data from GCP instead, complete the [steps outlined here](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/connect-google-cloud-platform-services-new-relic).

 ## Example Usage